 In preparing the financial statements, suitable accounting policies in accordance with IFRS have been applied and reasonable judgements and estimates have been made by management.
 The annual financial statements incorporate full and responsible disclosure in line with the bank's philosophy on corporate governance.
-In the current financial year, the bank adopted International Financial Reporting Standard 16 - Leases ("IFRS 16").
-Refer to accounting policy 9 for further detail on the impact of these new accounting standards on the bank.
+None of the new or amended IFRS that became effective in the current financial year had an impact on the bank's accounting policies.
 The directors are responsible for the bank's system of internal control.
 To enable the directors to meet these responsibilities, the directors set the standards for internal control to reduce the risk of error or loss in a cost-effective manner.
 The standards include the appropriate delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 The focus of risk management in the bank is on identifying, assessing, managing and monitoring all known forms of risk across the bank.